-- " sites have sufficient dimensions to accommodate buildings, parking, access and circulation areas and landscaping - " landscaping is provided to enhance the visual amenity of the locality - " incorporate endemic plant species including koala habitat trees.
+- sites have sufficient dimensions to accommodate buildings, parking, access and circulation areas and landscaping - " landscaping is provided to enhance the visual amenity of the locality.

 Sub-tropical design measures

 Development provides built forms that respond to the sub-tropical environment, including eaves, roof overhangs and sun shading devices.